 Treatment-Resistant Depression

 UC San Diego Health offers interventional psychiatry approaches for adults ages 18 and older with treatment-resistant depression.
+We are committed to your healing journey by providing specialized care tailored to your particular needs with compassion and expertise.

 What Is Treatment-Resistant Depression?